 - Email correspondence and CRM notes

-On occasions we may also need to collect and store special categories data that includes sensitive personal information about your health or medical conditions.
-We will collect this information from you to ensure we meet any statutory obligations and/or meet our duty of care to you.
+On occasions or following a commission we may also need to collect and store special categories data that includes sensitive personal information about your health or medical conditions.
+We will collect this information from you to ensure we meet any statutory obligations and/or meet our duty of care to you or to fill a contractual agreement following a commission.
+We will only do this if it is necessary, and if we need your consent we will ask you for it, or via a data controller in your organisation.

 Why we collect data